 The Department of Environmental Protection (DEP) routinely inspects our water system.
 The DEP inspects our system for its technical, financial and managerial capacity to provide safe drinking water to you.
-To ensure that we provide the highest quality of water available, your water system is operated by three Massachusetts certified operator who oversees the routine operations of our system.
-As part of our ongoing commitment to you, last year we made the following improvements to our system: We are currently revamping our Pump Station at 109 Worcester Road, We had 3 new wells drilled and are installing a new ultra violet disinfection and corrosion control systems.
-These wells will add redundancy and also will be used as backup in case water demand becomes high during the summer months.
+To ensure that we provide the highest quality of water available, your water system is operated by three Massachusetts certified operators who oversee the routine operations of our system.
+As part of our ongoing commitment to you, last year we made the following improvements to our system: We replaced Well #2 at our Worcester Road site with 3 new wells that are capable of pumping all together 650 GPM along with a new ultraviolet system for disinfection and potassium hydroxide system for pH adjustment and corrosion control,